codesurfer/ncreact/README.md

 # ncreact
-net core react from netconf
+net core react from netconf Bogor

 Pull the source and open the .sln file (for visual studio) just open the folder (for vscode)